mkingsnorth/curves_to_mesh_docs/docs/control_panel.rst

    :alt: Control Panel
    :width: 600px

-The add-on has a set of parameters in Blender's parameter toolbar on the left hand side.
+The add-on has a set of parameters in Blender's parameter toolbar on the right hand side.
 If you do not see the toolbar, try pressing 'N'.
 Select the "Curves To Mesh" tab.

 .. _preview_mode: